OPTIMIZATION

 Step 6: Calculate Value Gained From Testing Period

-Subtract the cost of running the test from the value gained if rolled out by 100%.
+Now, let's determine the value gained from running the winning test solely during the testing period.
+Subtract the cost of running the test from the estimated value if rolled out to 100% of your traffic.

 Example: